Social relationships and community activities

 This includes activities like:

-- The Everyone Health Service is free for people aged 50 and above who meet certain criteria and live in in particular parts of Staffordshire or a with certain GP practices.
-This includes support to stop smoking, lose weight, eat more healthily, get active, get out and about more and prevent falls.
+- The Everyone Health Service offers free support to stop smoking, lose weight, eat more healthily, get active, get out and about more and prevent falls.
 NHS health checks are also available to residents aged between 40 and 74.
 For more information call 0333 005 0095

-If you are unable to keep in touch with others or get out and about and wish to discuss this in more detail, contact our Staffordshire Cares team for further advice or complete the online self-assessment.
+If you are unable to keep in touch with others or get out and about and wish to discuss this in more detail, contact our Staffordshire Cares team for further advice.

 #DoingOurBit – What one thing can you do?